mundialis/grass-py3-pdal/README.md

 ## Using Python

-Thee script below uses the Python API of GRASS GIS to make use of functionality without explicitely starting an interactive GRASS GIS session.
+The script below uses the Python API of GRASS GIS to make use of functionality without explicitely starting an interactive GRASS GIS session.
 Moreover, we use the `grass-session` Python interface here.